dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 };
 ```

 The function displays the user's details on the screen.
-The `handleSignedOutUser` function does the same thing too when the user signs out.
+The `handleSignedOutUser` function does the same thing when the user signs out.

 The function below simply listens to authentication state changes and displays the right UI based on those changes.